-Are you looking for your next Bixby investment property?
-Your local team at Real Property Management Tulsa can help!
-We help connect rental property investors with off-market deals that you can’t find elsewhere.
-Give us a call today at 918-532-7020 to learn more!
+Are you looking for your next real estate investment?
+Our Bixby property managers help connect rental property investors with off-market deals you can’t find elsewhere.
+Contact us online to learn more!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.